soumikp/soumikp.github.io/_pages/statcom.md

 - The [Detroit Housing Commission (DHC)](https://www.dhcmi.org) and [Poverty Solutions (PS)](https://poverty.umich.edu): STATCOM has been working with the DHC and PS to investigate evictions among families with children in Detroit, in order to reduce accompanied as well as unaccompanied youth homelessness rates.
 - [Stand with Trans (SWT)](https://standwithtrans.org): STATCOM is collaborating with SWT with the aim of identifying gaps in, and further improving online resources that are designed to empower and support transgender youth.

-Since 2022, I have been serving as Co-president of STATCOM.
+From 2022-23, I had the honour of serving as Co-president of STATCOM.
 It has been both challenging as well as rewarding.
 I expect to continue with STATCOM until I graduate from the university.